Imperial Army

 Review:

-The sparkling wine dries this cocktail, so it benefits from a tad more orgeat than you may expect.
+An Army & Navy with a splash of brut sparkling wine, which dries the cocktail, so it benefits from a tad more orgeat than you may expect.
 Strike the right balance and the Imperial Army's layers of flavour are delicious.

 History: